 (3) “Seasonal Line Rating” means a Transmission Line Rating that:

-(a) Applies to a specified season, where seasons are defined by the Transmission Provider to include not fewer than four seasons in each year, and to reasonably reflect portions of the year where expected high temperatures are relatively consistent.
+(a) Applies to a specified season, where seasons are defined in ISO New England Operating Documents, to include not fewer than four seasons in each year, and to reasonably reflect portions of the year where expected high temperatures are relatively consistent.

-(b) Reflects an up-to-date forecast of ambient air temperature across the relevant season over which the rating applies.
+(b) Reflects up-to-date historical ambient air temperatures across the relevant season over which the rating applies.

-(c) Is calculated annually, if not more frequently, for each season in the future for which Transmission Service can be requested.
+(c) Is calculated annually, if not more frequently, for each season in the future.

-(4) “Near-Term Transmission Service” meansTransmission Service which ends not more than 10 days after the Transmission Service request date.
-When the description of obligations below refers to either a request for information about the availability of potential Transmission Service (including, but not limited to, a request for ATC), or to the posting of ATC or other information related to potential service, the date that the information is requested or posted will serve as the Transmission Service request date.
-“Near-Term Transmission Service” includes any Point-To-Point Transmission Service, Network Resource designations, or secondary service where the start and end date of the designation or request is within the next 10 days.

-(5) “Emergency Rating” means a Transmission Line Rating that reflects operation for a specified, finite period, rather than reflecting continuous operation.
+(4) “Emergency Rating,” as further defined in ISO Operating Documents, means a Transmission Line Rating that reflects operation for a specified, finite period, rather than reflecting continuous operation.
 An Emergency Rating may assume an acceptable loss of equipment life or other physical or safety limitations for the equipment involved.

 System Reliability:

-If the Transmission Provider reasonably determines, consistent with Good Utility Practice, that the temporary use of a Transmission Line Rating different than would otherwise be required by this Attachment is necessary to ensure the safety and reliability of the Transmission System, then the Transmission Provider may use such an alternate rating.
-The Transmission Provider must document in its database of Transmission Line Ratings and Transmission Line Rating methodologies on OASIS or another password-protected website, as required by this Attachment, the use of an alternate Transmission Line Rating under this paragraph, including the nature of and basis for the alternate rating, the date and time that the alternate rating was initiated, and (if applicable) the date and time that the alternate rating was withdrawn and the standard rating became effective again.
+If ISO or Transmission Owner reasonably determines, consistent with Good Utility Practice, that the temporary use of a Transmission Line Rating different than would otherwise be required by this Attachment is necessary to ensure the safety and reliability of the New England Transmission System, then the ISO may use such an alternate rating.
+The ISO and Transmission Owners shall confirm the use of such an alternate rating consistent with the procedures established in ISO Operating Documents.
+The ISO and Transmission Owner shall document in their databases of Transmission Line Ratings on OASIS or another password-protected website, as required by this Attachment, the use of an alternate Transmission Line Rating under this paragraph, including the nature of and basis for the alternate rating, the date and time that the alternate rating was initiated, and (if applicable) the date and time that the alternate rating was withdrawn and the standard rating became effective again.

-Obligations of Transmission Provider:
+Obligations of the ISO and Transmission Owners:

-The Transmission Provider will have the following obligations
+The obligations of the ISO and Transmission Owners under this Attachment are as follows:

+ISO shall use AARs in the security-constrained unit commitment, security constrained economic dispatch, and related models, as well as for Day-Ahead Energy Market and Real-Time Energy Market operations and clearing.
+ISO shall use Seasonal Line Ratings as a recourse rating in the event that an AAR otherwise required to be used under this Attachment is unavailable.